enkr1/enkr1.github.io/README.md

 ### Future Development

 - This project is constantly evolving as I continue experimenting with modern, minimal JavaScript to create an engaging and interactive user experience.

+### TODO
+- [ ] Rework the design!
+- [ ] Lazy-load images and any non-essential assets to improve performance.
+- [ ] Defer and optimize the execution of JavaScript where possible, as you're already doing with the defer attribute.
+- [ ] Replace jQuery with vanilla JavaScript.
+This will reduce dependency and streamline performance.
+- [ ] Consider whether Swiper and AOS are necessary.
+If not, we could build custom solutions for carousels and scroll animations with vanilla JS and CSS.
+- [ ] Add dynamic animations or interactivity to elements like the landing section using CSS animations or JavaScript, ensuring responsiveness.
+- [ ] Incorporate progressive web app (PWA) features like offline mode, caching, and push notifications (optional).
+- [ ] Rework the eye-candy-component and the preloader using pure CSS or JavaScript to make the experience smoother and lighter.
+- [ ] Could refine these based on the latest SEO best practices to ensure maximum visibility.